stuartellis/multiform/README.md

 Specify *ENVIRONMENT* to create a deployment of the stack in the target environment:

+    make stack-plan ENVIRONMENT=dev STACK_NAME=example_app
     make stack-apply ENVIRONMENT=dev STACK_NAME=example_app

 Specify *STACK_VARIANT* to create an alternate deployment of the same stack in the same environment:

+    make stack-plan ENVIRONMENT=dev STACK_NAME=example_app STACK_VARIANT=feature1
     make stack-apply ENVIRONMENT=dev STACK_NAME=example_app STACK_VARIANT=feature1

 To remove a variant, first *destroy* the instance of the stack, and then use *forget* to delete the Terraform state:

     make stack-destroy ENVIRONMENT=dev STACK_NAME=example_app STACK_VARIANT=feature1
     make stack-forget ENVIRONMENT=dev STACK_NAME=example_app STACK_VARIANT=feature1

+> The *stack-forget* target only works on variants, not on the default instances of the stack.

 To run Terraform without a container, set *ST_RUN_CONTAINER=false*.
 For example: